luca-martial/entity-normalization-engine/README.md

 # Building an Entity Normalization Engine

 This repository contains experiments in an attempt to build an entity normalization engine.
 The input to this engine is short strings that could encompass the following entities: company names, company addresses, serial numbers, physical goods and locations.
+The output is a timestamped CSV file of the grouped entities.

+Approach summarised:

+1. Retrieve incoming string, feed to Facebook's [bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) NLI-based Zero Shot Text Classification model using HuggingFace's zero-shot classification pipeline.
+Assign class with highest probability to string.
+2. Feed string to that class-specific entity normalization engine.
+Each class-specific engine has its unique text pre-processing pipeline and uses TF-IDF with N-Grams to calculate cosine similarities for all strings in that class.
+3. Entities are then grouped based on cosine similarity and we output a CSV with grouped entities and their group-representatives.

+*Note: We use a minimum threshold for cosine similarity to decide which entities to group.
+That minimum theshold is 99% for serial numbers and addresses vs 30% for locations, physical goods and company names.
+Technically, this means that we could just separate out serial numbers and addresses from the rest and use just 2 different normalization engines.
+However, if ever we find a better approach for entity normalization, it will be useful to classify entities into the 5 different categories given to us.*

 ⚠️ **This project is in progress, and by no means complete.
 Project progress and approach are presented at the end of this readme.**